-For directional control whilst flying with the speed bar only use the TST.
-DO NOT use the brakes alone.
+For directional control whilst flying at a higher speed than trimmers-released only use the TST.
+DO NOT use the brakes.
 Application of brake when the wing is at a low angle of attack has a negative effect on the reflex profile causing loss of precision, adverse roll, and reduced collapse resistance.
 In accelerated flight the tip steering system can be used for both directional control - to keep a straight heading and for effecting nice smooth turns.
 It becomes more precise the faster you fly.